 Most often, the two neighbouring teeth - one on each side - will need to have crowns fixed onto them.
 The two crowns are then joined together by placing the false tooth between them and cementing them in place.

 A complete or full denture is one that replaces all of the natural teeth in either the upper or lower jaws.
 A partial denture fills in the spaces created by lost or missing teeth.

-Modern techniques and materials mean that dentures can now be a far better fit, making eating and speaking much easier, and they also look far more natural than in the past.
+Modern techniques and materials mean that dentures can now be a better fit, making eating and speaking much easier, and they also look natural than in the past.

 Book your consultation